PHILIPSBURG

 Down street area

 Walter Plantz’ square offers a plethora of bars and restaurants for those looking to get off of Philipsburgs beaten track.
-From vegetarian specialties to Dutch bitterballen and haring, this square amidst the historical Downstreet area is there for everyone.
+From vegetarian specialties to Dutch bitterballen and haring, this square amidsts the historical Downstreet area is there for everyone.
 Walter Plantz square marks the end of the Philipsburg boardwalk.

 History of Philipsburg: